Howdy Sound Summiteers!

 In short, we’ve built a music festival for a day where one has rarely existed, so everything takes a little more time than it does down on the ground.
 Hopefully you’ll be basking in the afterglow of the show while you await your chariot up the hill

 • If you’re parked near Rock Spring, at Trojan Point, or out on West Ridgecrest Blvd., please exit the venue on the Mountain Theater Fire Road.
-You’ll walk towards the venue entrance but then make a hard left on the way down where you see a little wood cabin of sorts.
-This is just past our ID Check station.
-Staff will be there to point the way.

 • If you biked up the mountain, walk back along the same Mountain Theater Fire Road noted above to the Rock Spring Lot where your bike is parked.
 Please ride carefully down the mountain, as there will be cars and buses heading down with you.

 • If you hiked up the mountain and plan on hiking down, please do so carefully and bring a flashlight, as it will of course get darker on you way down.
 If you don’t feel like hiking down, hop on a bus on us.
+Our sources tell us the sun will set at 7:23 PM on Saturday, September 11th.

 AT SOUND SUMMIT

-Bring Hats, Sunscreen, Water Bottles.
+Bring Hats, Sunscreen, Sealed or Empty Water Bottles.
 Weather is ever changing on the mountain and it can get quite hot at the Mountain Theater, as most of the venue is in full sun.
 We strongly encourage you to bring protection from the rays and stay hydrated.
 You may want to bring layers for later in the day as the weather cools

-Food, Beer, Wine, and Soft Beverages will be available at the venue.
+Food, Beer, Wine, and Non-Alcoholic Beverages will be available at the venue.
 You may bring food and beverage if you wish, but please follow the guidelines below.
 Otherwise, plan to enjoy some tasty fare from our eclectic array of vendors.

 Um . . .
 NO!
 There is no smoking allowed in the Mountain Theater.
 This is not just a rule for Sound Summit or the Mountain Play; it’s a rule for everyone all the time in this remarkable and delicate space.